adithisatish/WardIndex/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A machine learning model that performs sentiment analysis complaints made by citizens of Bangalore about civic issues during the year 2019, and rank wards based on parameters like category, status and severity of complaints, in order to help policymakers introduce reform in local government.
+A machine learning model that performs sentiment analysis on complaints made by citizens of Bangalore about civic issues during the year 2019, and rank wards based on parameters like category, status and severity of complaints, in order to help policymakers introduce reform in local government.

-   - Data obtained from ReapBenefit, Janaagraha and Twitter.
+   - Data obtained from Reap Benefit, Janaagraha and Twitter.

    - Implemented using Python, using the Linear Kernel SVC Classifier and Random Forest Regressor.